The shadow of regular black holes with asymptotically Minkowski core: Introduction

 We organize the paper as follows.
 In next section we extend the regular black hole with spherical symmetry proposed in \cite {Ling:2021olm} to the rotating Kerr-like one, and then obtain the null geodesics with circular orbit near the horizon of black hole with the Hamilton-Jacobi formalism.
 In section three and four, we will investigate the shadow of regular black holes with $(\gamma=2/3, n=2)$ and $(\gamma=1,n=3)$, respectively, and compare them with the shadow of Bardeen and Hayward black holes with the same values of parameters.
+Furthermore, we will compute the upper limit of the deviation from circularity and compare our theoretical results with the observation data on the shadow of supermassive black hole at the center of the galaxy M87* by ETH.
+It is found that the shadow of regular black holes is well compatible with the observed shadow by ETH as well.
 Our conclusions and discussions are given in section five.